-The holding structure of the Bank as at 30 June 2016 is shown below:
+The holding structure of the Bank as at 30 June 2017 is shown below:

 The shareholder holding more than 5% of the Bank are detailed in the Directors' Report.
-The shareholders share their feedback and concerns on the Bank's activities during the Annual Meetings.
-The last annual meeting was held on 30 October 2015.
+The last annual meeting was held on 10 March 2017.

-The list of Directors of MauBank Holdings Ltd is as follows:

-Mr. Goolabchund Goburdhun

-Mr. Tamanah Appadu

-Ms. Vijaya Kumaree Sumputh

-Mr. Sridhar Nagarajan

-Mr. Yip Wang Wing Youk Siane
+The list of Directors of MauBank Holdings Ltd is as follows: Mr. Goolabchund Goburdhun Mr. Tamanah Appadu Ms. Vijaya Kumaree Sumputh Mr. Sridhar Nagarajan Mr. Yip Wang Wing Youk Siane (Resigned on 30 August 2017) Mr. Radhakrishna Chellapermal